 I like to build things from corrugated cardboard boxes.

-It’s an abundant material that is usually free; it’s easy to work with; it works perfectly with a hot glue gun; it’s simple to dispose of without any guilt when your creation isn’t useful any longer.
+– it’s simple to dispose of without any guilt when your creation isn’t useful any longer.

 When I bought my Cricut Maker, the knife blade wasn’t released yet.
 Design Space has a cardboard setting for the standard fine-point blade, so I tried to make it work.
 I couldn’t get it to cut all the way through the cardboard, even after the machine cut the maximum number of times. #fail